-They are not a loan like the first.
-They do not attempt to reduce the principle amount owed, like the second and they do not eliminate debts in one fell swoop, like the third.
+DMPs, as they are sometimes called, are not a loan like the first.
+They do not attempt to reduce the principle amount owed like the second and they do not eliminate debts in one fell swoop, like the third.

-Instead, they are a simple, straightforward approach to consolidating credit card debt and eliminating it in a three-year window.
+Instead, they are a simple, straightforward approach to consolidating credit card payments, reducing the interest rate on debt and creating an affordable repayment plan that eliminates debt in a 3-5 year window.

-MYTH NO. 1: Everyone Qualifies for a DMP
+MYTH NO. 1: Anyone Can Enroll in a DMP

 MYTH NO. 2: Debt Management Programs Hurt Your Credit Score

-As soon as you’ve finished a debt management plan, which is typically about three years, it immediately comes off your credit report and disappears.
-Compare that against debt settlement, a stain on your credit report for seven years and bankruptcy, which stays on your report for 7-10 years.
-Both of those have very negative impacts on your credit score.
+So, with a debt management program, you’re looking at slight drop during the first six months, followed by a steady gain that could improve your score by 50-100 points by the time you finish the program.
+Compare that against debt settlement, a stain on your credit report for seven years and bankruptcy, which is a drag your report for 7-10 years.
+Both of those have far more negative impacts on your credit score.

 MYTH NO. 3: You Save More by Choosing Debt Settlement over Debt Management

-In the end, your total savings normally is a lot closer to 20% than 50%.
-You also could face liens against property or court judgments against you during the waiting period for a settlement to occur.
-And there is the little mater of a seven-year stain on your credit report that will mean much higher fees for any loan or credit card you attempt to take out.
-If it sounds to good to be true …
+In the end, your total savings are a lot closer to 20%-25% of the debt than 50%.
+You could face liens against property or court judgments against you while waiting for a settlement to occur.
+There also is the matter of a seven-year negative mark on your credit report that means higher fees for any loan or credit card you take out.
+In other words, if it sounds too good to be true …

 MYTH NO. 4: All Debt Management Plans Are the Same

-MYTH NO. 5: Credit counseling and Debt Management Programs Are the Same Thing
+MYTH NO. 6: Credit Counseling and Debt Management Programs Are the Same Thing

 The warning signs have been posted.